-As part of the Start Up Program, all Program Loans to be financed through the Series Bonds have undergone screening and review processes that are outlined in MHFA's Start Up Program Procedural Manual.
+All Program Loans to be financed through the Series Bonds have undergone screening and review processes that are outlined in MHFA's Start Up Program Procedural Manual.
 Borrowers receiving Program Loans must meet eligibility criteria as outlined in the Start Up Program Procedural Manual and the Internal Revenue Code.
 Requirements include: